faithokamoto/faithokamoto.github.io/_posts/2025-04-26-format-your-code.md

 ----

-<sup>1</sup> The brief bit of Mendelian genetics I learned in 9th grade is why I
+1. The Mendelian genetics from 9th grade bio is why I fell in love with biology.
-started focusing on biology.
-<sup>2</sup> I have to admit I have no idea how this works for people who rely
+2. I have no idea how this works for [screen readers][ScreenReaders].
-on [screen readers][ScreenReaders].

 [CritiqueTag]: https://faithokamoto.github.io/tags/#published-code-critique
 [Code]: https://github.com/ShifengCHENG-Laboratory/MendelPeaG2P